 - Quit smoking and keep your alcohol consumption to one glass a day.

-There are several tests that a good cardiologist, like one from the New York Cardiac Diagnostic Center, may ask you to take.
+There are several tests that the best cardiovascular doctor, like one from the New York Cardiac Diagnostic Center, may ask you to take.
 These tests determine the current state of your heart.
 Based on the results, you may have to take medications, aspirin, beta blockers or calcium channel blockers.
 The tests you’ll undergo include: